Reboare/security/port_forwarding_and_tunneling.md

 ### Remote port forwarding

 Remote port forwarding is crazy, yet very simple concept.
-So imagine that you have compromised a machine, and that machine has like MYSQL running but it is only accessible for localhost.
-And you can't access it because you have a really crappy shell.
-So what we can do is just forward that port to our attacking machine.
+So imagine that you have compromised a machine, and that machine has MYSQL running but it is only accessible for localhost.
+Alternatively, you may have compromised a machine in a network and .
 The steps are as following:

 Here is how you create a remote port forwarding: